realyixuan/blog/Perfectionism is a pitfall.md

 The most famous saying about it might be [80/20 rule](https://en.wikipedia.org/wiki/Pareto_principle)(Pareto principle).
 Perfection is expensive in two ways: the last 20% of the perfection is relatively much harder to get, and the last 20% is worth much less, not necessarily, but most time it is so.

-One thing is comprised of many different kinds of elements from big to small not only, and achieving accomplishment is through coordinateing intelligence and execution, not just by mechanismly repeating a action, those elments and actions play different roles in importance, some of them is called trivial details.
-Someone often says: "the details determine success or failure", yeah, but who cares all details get a failure.
+One thing is comprised of many different kinds of elements from big to small, and accomplishing things involves various actions, not just by mechanismly repeating a action, those elments or actions play different roles in importance, some of them is called trivial details.
+Some people often say: "the details determine success or failure", yeah, but who cares all details get a failure.

-Everything have many details, If you want to be perfect, you have to take care of every details, at least as many as you can do.
-Take drawing a portrait as an example, you like drawing a portrait, and you want to be great, you start learning drawing portraits, you can spend few hours drawing a vivid portrait, even though it's very similar to the real people you are still not satisfied, because you want to be perfect same.
-Now you begin to draw every hair...
+Everything have many details, If you want to be perfect, you have to take care of every details.
+Take drawing a portrait as an example, you want to draw a perfect portrait, finding a beautiful model, spending a few hours, then you have made a vivid portrait, everybody around you think it's very great, but you are still not satisfied, because you want it to be perfect.
+You must get each detail right, then you begin to draw every hair...

-The story will never has ending.
-Besides the countless details, you have less control over the subtle things.
-You could ask the model sit there still, but how you he/she control her hair, eyelash etc. The rule apply well for every things: The smaller it is, the harder to be controlled.
+The story will never have ending.
+Besides the trouble of the countless details, you have less control over the subtle things.
+You could ask the model sit there still, but how you he/she control his/her hair, eyelash etc make them still.
+The rule apply well for every things: The smaller it is, the harder to be controlled.
 If you want to, then you must put much more time and energe into it.

-- Perfectionists lack the big picture
-Perfectionism is a certain kind of laziness, you just want to do it only once, but only iteration can make it approach perfection.

 - Perfection is a notable reason of procrastination.